asadahimeka/yandere-masonry/README.en.md

 - Load favorites, popular, random posts (yande.re / Konachan)
 - Load pools (yande.re / Konachan)
 - Search posts by tags
-- Waterfall display column toggle, if the number of columns is selected non-automatically and the number of columns is less than 6, the images will be displayed as sample_url (i.e. the size of the clicked details).
 - Batch selection
 - View download list
 - Toggle dark mode